KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\routes.py:124`

 **Description**:
-The `update_deal` method is designed to update the details of a specific deal within the EeazyCRM system by retrieving the deal and associated account information, while also ensuring that the user has the necessary access permissions to perform the update.
+The `update_deal` method is used to update the details of a specific deal in the EeazyCRM system, identified by its 'deal_id'.
+This method is likely called by a user or system process when changes need to be made to a deal's information.

 ---